LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 integrating tools can also access these annotations.

 Units can define a global annotation using the predicate `note/1`.
 To define per test annotations, use the `test/3` dialect and the `note/1` option.
+For example, you can inform why a test is being skipped by writing:

+	- test(foo_1, true, [note('Waiting for Deep Thought answer')]) :-
+		...

 Annotations are written, by default, between parenthesis after and in the same line as the test results.